 The Full Performance Window is a place to load and save “full performances”.
 A Full Performance is a file that stores both the data of a Performance (levels, effect settings, and pointers to which sounds are used, etc.) and also the actual data of the patches used within the Performances.
-Note: this feature is currently only available to the Roland XV series of synthesizers, but will be added to the rest of Patch Base's editors in the coming updates!
+Note: this feature is currently only available to a few Patch Base editors, but will be added to the rest in the coming updates!

 Previously, Patch Base only allowed you to save a Performance by itself, without the accompanying custom patch data (if any) that was used by the Performance.
 As a result, if your synth didn't have the needed voices that the Performance uses already loaded, many Performances wouldn't sound right.
 Now, the Full Performance editor enables you to save the currently loaded Performance and any needed patches in one file for later use.